 Instructions

-- Preheat the oven to 375 F degrees.
-Line muffin pan with paper liners and set aside.
+- Preheat the oven to 375 degrees Fahrenheit.
+Line muffin pan with paper liners, lightly brush with oil so the cornbread doesn't stick to the paper then set aside.

 - In a large bowl, combine all the dry ingredients together - cornmeal, all-purpose flour, cane sugar, baking powder, and salt.
 Stir to combine.